-If instead we want to toggle the laser every slice, the logic is almost identical except that the toggle counter is connected to the laser trigger.
+The logic for this is almost identical, except that the toggle counter is connected to the laser trigger as shown in Figure 2 b).
 Some additional logic could be added to reset the counter between stacks in case an odd number of slices is used.